 (Click to Enlarge)

 In the same manner in which the oil industry established itself over 100 years ago, Aloterra is establishing biomass refineries in and around its "biomass reserves" in order to provide stable, consistent, and sustainable supplies of biomass for conversion to higher value products.
-From energy pellets, to sustainable packaging, to the next generation of liquid fuels, biomass can and will revolutionize how we live our daily lives.
-And who knows, biomass plantations like Aloterra's may provide more benefits than just better and more sustainable products.
+From unique fiber based materials, to sustainable pulp and packaging, to the next generation of liquid fuels, biomass can and will revolutionize how we live our daily lives.